 There are many benefits that come from developing the sadly neglected “right” hemisphere of our brain.
 We get to see the universe in a profoundly deep and different way.
 We begin to see innocently what is really there in front of us, instead of what we think is there.
 We simply see without forming ideas about what we are seeing.
 We stay grounded in the moment, simply experiencing what is in front of us.
 By being aware in the present moment, we are training ourselves to see deeply into the forms, without limitations, illusions or preconceptions.
 Simple forms like cups, apples and bowls are pretty safe and easy to look at in this way, so they are a good place to start.
 Then, we progress gradually into more difficult subject matter.

 Awe and wonder

-What happens is we begin to see into the forms more deeply and they seem to respond by opening up to us.
+What happens when we begin to see into the forms more deeply, they seem to respond by revealing more to us.
 At that point, all that is left to experience is the awe and wonder of it all!
-It is astonishing how much of the beauty of the world gets missed through judgment and condemnation.
+It is astonishing how much of the beauty of the world gets missed through judging and comdemning.
 In a quote from Frederick Francks’ book The Zen of Seeing, he says, “It is to really see, ever deeper, ever more intensely, hence to be fully aware and alive, that I draw...it is the discipline by which I constantly rediscover the world.
 I have learned that when I start drawing an ordinary thing, I realize how extraordinary it is, sheer miracle.”